-We have conducted another series of experiments concerning the effects of the population size, and those concerning the effects of the amount of the source (R{food}).
-Some of the results are shown in Fig. 5a)-b).
-It can be found from these figures that an increase (decrease) in population size has the similar effects to an increase (decrease) in mutation rate.
-One of the things that we notice is that there is a difference between those occasions where many words coexist generated by increasing the mutation rate, and those occasions where many words coexist because of increased population size.
-In the former, the individuals with a new word appeared repeatedly and the states are changing.
-However, in the latter, the state has a tendency to be stable without allowing the individuals with a new word to appear.
-The experiments on the effects of varying the amount of the food source have shown that the more the amount of the food source is, the more individuals have a same word for the meaning.
+We have conducted another series of experiments concerning the effects of population size and the amount of the source ($R{\rm food}$).
+Some of the results are shown in Plate 3 and Plate 4.
+It can be found from these figures that an increase (decrease) in population size, or in the amount of food source, has similar effects to an increase (decrease) in mutation rate.
+One of the things that we notice is that there is a difference between those occasions where many words coexist because of increased mutation rate, and those occasions where many words coexist because of increased population size.
+In the former, the individuals with a new word appear repeatedly and the states change.
+In contrast, in the latter, the state has a tendency to be stable without allowing the individuals with a new word to appear.
+The experiments on the effects of varying the amount of the food source have shown that the greater the amount of the food source, the more individuals there will be that have the same word for the meaning.